SSI is Supplemental Security Income. It is a cash benefit paid monthly by the Social Security Administration.

 How is SSI different from SSDI?

 SSDI is Social Security Disability Insurance.
 SSDI pays a monthly cash benefits to adults (18 and over) and people who are disabled and blind.
-But, you do not have to be low income to be eligible for SSDI.
-Instead, you have to have worked and paid Social Security taxes on your pay to earn eligibility for SSDI.
-SSDI may pay benefits to family members.
+But, you do not have to have a low income to be eligible for SSDI.
+Instead, you have to have worked and paid Social Security taxes on your pay to be eligible for SSDI.
+Also, SSDI may pay benefits to family members.

 - Call 1-800-772-1213 and Social Security will send you an application and set up an appointment.

 - Start the application process online.
 Then a SSA representative will schedule an appointment to help you apply for benefits.